-If you do find yourself in a confrontational situation:
+Try not to get pulled into difficult conversations, but if you do find yourself in a confrontational situation:

-- Try to calm things down by carefully listening to the person. - Separate the stories from the facts, and try not to let others' opinions impact your view. - Find some common ground, even if you disagree overall. - Maintain a positive, friendly relationship above everything else. - Respect this new person as an individual with their own opinions, as feeling heard is often more important to people than winning an argument.
+- Take a step back and listen, understand and empathise, without judgement. - If you disagree, be aware of your facial expressions, tone of voice, hand gestures, and body language to make sure you are sending the right message. - Take some time (maybe just a few seconds) to cool down before you respond, this will allow for a calmer and less emotional conversation. - Try to calm things down by carefully listening to the person. - Separate the stories from the facts, and try not to let others' opinions impact your view. - Find some common ground, even if you disagree overall. - Preserve your family relationship as much as you can. - Respect your family member as a person with their own opinions, as feeling heard is often more important to people than winning an argument.
+Remember your relationship to that person are you parent, child, sibling?
+How do you normally interact?